Jeija/bluefluff/README.md

 However, since none of these personalities seem to be openly accessible by treating Furby in different ways (like with the 2012 Version Furbies), it appears that they will only be added later on.

 My speculation here is that Hasbro might want to sell "masks" for Furby Connect.
 Metaphorically, it makes perfect sense to have "putting on a mask" meaning "changing your personality".
 Also, I have found references to a "Mask" that doesn't appear to be the sleep mask in the App.
-But most importantly, when dissecting the sleep mask, I found a PCB with [space for an SO-8 IC](img/mask_front.png) (propably an SPI EEPROM?) and [test points on the back](img/mask_back.png).
+But most importantly, when dissecting the sleep mask, I found a PCB with [space for an SO-8 IC](img/mask_front.png) (probably an SPI EEPROM?) and [test points on the back](img/mask_back.png).

 ### Furby doesn't really sleep
 After going to sleep, Furby will keep advertising his BLE connection.
 This means, you can wake Furby up even with the sleep mask on or send him updates while he appears to be asleep.
 He only really shuts off after being disconnected from the App and asleep for a few minutes, but by maintaining the BLE connection you can also keep him awake until the batteries run out.